-A restriction restricting development over or the varying of any finished levels and layout of the constructed onsite stormwater detention system.

-ii.
-Positive Covenant - OSD Maintenance
+A restriction restricting development over or the varying of any finished levels and layout of the constructed onsite stormwater detention system, ii.
+Positive Covenant - OSD Maintenance iii.
+Restriction - WSUD Modification iv.
+Positive Covenant - WSUD Maintenance

 A positive covenant to ensure the ongoing maintenance of the constructed onsite stormwater detention system at the expense of the property owner.